Tom Harold Zeus

 Payday loans are prohibited in New Jersey under state law, so there are currently no authorized online payday lenders operating within the state.

-Payday loans are not allowed in New Jersey under state law so there are no associated rates or repayment terms.
+Payday loans are not allowed in New Jersey under state law, so there are no associated rates or repayment terms.

 There are currently no legal, licensed payday lenders operating in New Jersey, as the loans are banned under state law.